 Kulo Wing Chun has none of the traditional forms such as “Siu Nim Tao” or “Chum Kiu”.
 What forms or exercises are found in Kulo Wing Chun instead?

-日字鳳眼捶 Phoenix Eye Hammer and 十字四門虎尾捶 Tiger Tail Hammer develop your spatial management. 撐雞腳 Pheasant Kick and 跪馬捶 Bowing Horse Hammer develop your leg strength and hip power.
+日字鳳眼捶 Phoenix Eye Hammer and 十字四門虎尾捶 Tiger Tail Hammer develop your spatial management. 撐雞腳 Pheasant Kick and 跪馬捶 Bowing Horse Hammer cultivate your leg strength and hip power.
 Palms such as 疊掌 Stack Palms and 攔撐掌 Obstruct and Prop are designed to manage the opponent’s momentum.

-In addition to the solo Sansau practice, a big part of the Kulo 22 Sansau is based on partner drills 對拆.
-They are cyclic movements based on the solo Sansau, repeated over and over again, until the pattern becomes instinctive.
-The purpose is to build up motor memory of the opponent’s structure and anatomy.
+Each Sansau and its variations develop specific attributes.
+In addition to the solo Sansau practice, a big part of the Kulo 22 Sansau is the partner drills (對拆).
+They are cyclic movements based on the solo Sansau, repeated until the pattern becomes instinctive.
+The purpose is to build motor memory of the opponent’s structure and anatomy.
 So in a real fight, if you touch the opponent’s wrist, you know where his elbow is, then his shoulder, his head, his core, without having to look; the same way you can pick up a hot tea cup without having to look because you have been doing it repeatedly all your life.